Oluadepe/javascript-backend-project/0x04-TypeScript/README.md

-This repository is about Typescript as part of the training project toward ALX FULL STACK SOFTWARE ENGINEERING
+This repository contains projects about Typescript concepts